Everyday electric vehicle mobility

 - The city is reducing the production of microplastics by developing public transportation and especially rail traffic.

-- Citizens, on the other hand, can influence emissions by paying attention to driving that saves tyres and by preferring friction tyres to studded tyres in winter.
+- Citizens, on the other hand, can have an impact on the emissions by paying attention to driving that saves tyres and by choosing friction tyres over studded tyres in winter.